 Figure 5 explains the direction of specialisation in a simplified model with two vertical production lines, each of which consists of two stages of production.
-The normal specialisation effect is horizontal and goes from labour-intensive to capital-intensive production lines.
-The bazaar effect is vertical and goes from
+The normal specialisation effect is horizontal and goes from labour intensive to capital intensive production lines.
+The bazaar effect is vertical and goes from upstream to downstream activities because the latter are the more capital intensive ones.
+As a result of both specialisation effects, economic activities are concentrated in the downstream sectors of the capital intensive production lines.

-Export sectors (capital intensive)